China Executive Briefing | China Energy Policy Amid Geopolitical TurmoilVIEW EVENT DETAILS

 Dr. Downs is also a non-resident senior research scientist at the CNA Corporation, an honorary research fellow at the Centre for Energy, Petroleum and Mineral Law and Policy at the University of Dundee, a member of the advisory board of the Natural Resources Governance Institute and a member of the editorial board of Asia Policy.

-Dr. Xiansheng Sun, Former Secretary General, International Energy Forum
+Dr. Xiansheng Sun, Chairman, International Society for Energy Transition Studies

 Prior to his election Dr Sun was the President of China National Petroleum Corporation’s (CNPC) Economics and Technology Research Institute (ETRI) where he led a team of over 370 staff members.
 Reporting to the Chinese leadership on energy policy decision making, including energy security strategies, “3E” (Energy, Environment, Economy) program development, low-carbon energy mix optimization, “three steps” of Chinese gas pricing reforms, and international energy cooperation.
 Dr. Sun was deeply involved in the Chinese energy five-year planning process and many other major policies.
 Dr. Sun also served as chief editor of ETRI’s “Oil & Gas Industry Development Report” and the first “China Energy Data & Statistics” reports.